 |District Tourism Development Office, Kangra at Dharamshala||224430, 223325|

 |HPTDC Marketing Office, Dharamshala||224212|

 For those who love the outdoors, Dhauladhar is excellent trekking country.
 To enjoying stunning views of the vast Kangra valley a summer trek to Triund (altitude 2875 meter), just below the snowline is being up close to the spectacular peaks of the ‘white ranges’.
 Making way through thick oak and deodar forests with scattered rhododendron flowers in the path, this moderate trek starts at about 10 km distance from Mcleodganj.
 The last stretches of the trek are demanding as you make your way up the 22 gruelling curves to an open camping ground.
 The walk down is an easy run into the breeze.

-Dal Lake at a distance of 7.3 km from Dharamshala on the Mcleodganj to Naddi road is a quiet picnic spot besides the small lake (altitude 1,775 m) here.
+Dal Lake is 4 km from Mcleodganj, is a quiet picnic spot.
 The area has a deodar tree forest cover from all sides and is marked by the Durveshwar temple on one side.
 Its setting makes for a pleasant afternoon escapade.

 At 2934 meters altitude, this mountain water body is a trekking destination in the Dhauladhars.
 Source of the shallow lakes water is snow melt.
 In the deep blue crystal clear water you can see the lakes bed at most places.
 Kareri lake is at a distance of 9 km from Dharamshala.
 It also serves as a base for trekking further into the Dhauladhars and onward to Chamba.